sherylll/hlab-notes/README.md

 - Vivado HLS tutorial & User Guide

 ### Trouble shooting
-- problem with Vivado license
+- when HLS GUI can not be brought up
-    - delete some file (?)
+    - 'sudo rm -rf .vivado_hls/2017.2/'